School Premiums

 The interventions that Arunside School put in place are allocated after looking at the gap(s) our students currently have and aim to put in place, procedures, protocols and practices that range from help with the cost of trips and other educational essentials to providing one to one tuition with a specialist Tutor.

 All of our interventions are evidence informed.
-They are based on key research documents such as The Sutton Trust.
 Each year we review the impact of how the Pupil Premium grant was spent.
 The amount spent is cross referenced against attainment.

 Pupil Premium Reports